Spotsylvania Towne Centre

 renovation project.
 The project, completed in 2009, included an extensive remodeling of the mall's interior and exterior.
 At the same time, construction was begun on an outdoor lifestyle center called "The Village."
 The mall's anchor stores are Guitar Center, Dick's Sporting Goods, Belk, Costco, JCPenney, and Macy's.
 Hooky Entertainment, located behind the main portion of the mall, connects a bowling alley with a movie theater.
 The mall also houses over 150 specialty stores and restaurants.

 History

 Main corridor in the Spotsylvania Towne Centre.

 Spotsylvania Mall opened in 1980 with Leggett (now Belk), JCPenney, Sears, and Montgomery Ward as its anchor stores, as well as an F.W.
 Woolworth Company dime store as a junior anchor.
 Hecht's was added in 1993, the same year in which Woolworth closed.
 JCPenney opened an auxiliary store in the former Woolworth space.
 Montgomery Ward closed in 2001 and was demolished to make way for a Costco a year later.
 A Dick's Sporting Goods was also added in 2002.
 On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
-The store closed on February 2, 2020, It was subsequently demolished in October 2020.
+The store closed on February 2, 2020, It was subsequently demolished in October 2020 to make way for Attain at Towne Center luxury apartments.